apache/fluo-website/tour/index.md

 independent steps and an exercise.
 The exercise gives you a chance to apply what you have learned.
 The tour starts by introducing Fluo's [{{ first_page.title }}]({{ first_url }}).

+Before starting the tour, you may be wondering how you could use Fluo.
+A simple use case shows one possible way to use Fluo: the case of counting words in unique documents.
+This could be accomplished by two MapReduce jobs: one job to get a unique set of documents and a following job to count words.
+For a large amount of existing data, running both jobs for a small amount of new data is inefficient.
+Fluo enables continuous, quick computations of these two joins as new data arrives, constantly emitting deltas of word counts.
+Anything could consume the emitted deltas.
+For example, a query system could be continuously updated using them.
+Later in the tour, you can implement this use case.

 We recommend following the tour in order.
 However, all pages are listed below for review.
 When on a tour page, the left and right keys on the keyboard can be used to navigate.
-If you have any questions or suggestions while going through the tour, please let us know.
+If you have any questions or suggestions while going through the tour, please contact us.
 There are multiple options for getting in touch : [mailing list, IRC][contact], and [Github Issues][issues].
 Any thoughts, solutions, etc  related to this tour can also be tweeted using the hashtag [#apachefluotour][aft].